-The botanical garden was established in 1972 by a Japanese immigrant, Makato Nitahara.
-It is located 3 miles from the downtown and offers its visitors a wide variety of native and exotic tropical plants, flowers, palms, trees, fruit orchards, and a breathtaking orchid garden.
+The botanical garden was established in 1972 by a Japanese immigrant, Makoto Nitahara.
+It is located 3 miles from downtown and offers its visitors a wide variety of native and exotic tropical plants, flowers, palms, trees, fruit orchards, and a breathtaking orchid garden.

 If you are up for an authentic Japanese experience in the heart of Hilo, then pay a visit to Liliuokalani Park and Gardens located on Banyan Drive.

 The land was donated by the last sovereign monarch of the Hawaiian Kingdom, Queen Liliuokalani, in 1907, and later in 1917, a Japanese-style garden was opened to honor Hawaii’s first Japanese immigrants.

 This 24-acre beautifully landscaped park is the largest Edo-style garden outside Japan.
 The garden’s torii gates, bridges, gazebos, pagodas, teahouses, ponds, statues, and other Japanese-themed features will make you feel like you’ve been transported to Japan!

 The garden is perfect for dog walking, exercising, and picnicking, with the views overlooking stunning Hilo Bay and Coconut Island.